Primary Care Is Generally Provided In An Ambulatory Care Setting

 Workforce Shortages

 There is a growing shortage of primary care physicians and other healthcare professionals, particularly in rural and underserved areas.
-This shortage limits access to primary care for many individuals and puts a strain on existing providers.
+Consider this: this shortage limits access to primary care for many individuals and puts a strain on existing providers.
 Addressing this challenge requires investing in training and recruitment programs, offering incentives to attract providers to underserved areas, and expanding the role of advanced practice providers, such as nurse practitioners and physician assistants.

 Payment Models